vinukanimnada/PHOENIX-AI/README.md

 # PHOENIX AI

-Free AI text-analysis + image-generation web app.
+Free general-purpose AI chatbot — chat with it like Claude/ChatGPT, plus an image generation mode.
 No server, no cost — runs entirely in the browser.

 ## What it uses
-- **Text analysis:** Google Gemini API (free tier — get a key at https://aistudio.google.com)
+- **Chat:** Google Gemini API (free tier — get a key at https://aistudio.google.com) — keeps full conversation history for multi-turn chat
 - **Image generation:** Pollinations.ai (completely free, no key needed)
 - **Hosting:** GitHub Pages (free)